Texas Gold Investors Just Got Their Own Fort Knox

 Record Student Debt

 Something else I’m keeping my eye on is the ever-growing mountain of government and household debt.
-Howard Schultz, the outgoing billionaire executive chairman of Starbucks, told CNBC last week that he considered national debt to be the greatest threat to the U.S.
+Howard Schultz, the outgoing billionaire executive chairman of Starbucks, told CNBC this week that he considered national debt to be the greatest threat to the U.S.

 “I think the greatest threat domestically to the country is this $21 trillion debt hanging over the cloud of America and future generations,” Schultz said, adding to speculation that the former Starbucks chief is considering a presidential run in 2020.